learn-co-students/square_array-001/TUTORIAL.md

 # Guide to Solving and Reviewing Square Array

-If we look into our `square_array.rb`, we will see that our method is already been stubbed out for us and our method excepts an argument.
+If we look into our `square_array.rb`, we will see that our method has already been stubbed out for us and our method excepts an argument.

 Let us run the test-suite to see what our errors look like.